-

 |

-Newly formed Canadian fighter squadron,
+formed Canadian fighter squadron, converted to

-converted to Spitfires before leaving; codes KH-
+Spitfires before leaving; codes KH-

 |

-414 Squadron USAAF
+414 NFS USAAF

 |